Camp Fire: 'Nothing here': Returning to rubble in Paradise

 If you're viewing on the ABC10 App, tap here for multimedia.

-As relatives desperately searched shelters for missing loved ones, crews stepped up the search for bodies in the smoking ruins of Paradise on Sunday, loading the remains of at least one victim into a hearse.
-Wildfires continued to rage on both ends of the state.
+Wildfires continued to rage on both ends of the state, with gusty winds expected overnight which will challenge firefighters.
+The statewide death toll stood at 31.
+The Camp Fire that ravaged a swath of Northern California was the deadliest.

-The statewide death toll stood at 25 and appeared certain to rise.
-More than 100 people were reported missing after the so-called Camp Fire ravaged a swath of Northern California.
+A total of 29 bodies have been found so far from that fire, Butte County Sheriff Kory Honea told a news briefing Sunday evening.
+He said 228 people were still unaccounted for.

-At least five search teams were working in Paradise — a town of 27,000 that was largely incinerated on Thursday — and in surrounding communities.
+Ten search and recovery teams were working in Paradise — a town of 27,000 that was largely incinerated on Thursday — and in surrounding communities.
 Authorities called in a mobile DNA lab and anthropologists to help identify victims of the most destructive wildfire in California history.

 By early afternoon, one of the two black hearses stationed in Paradise had picked up another set of remains.